tawells/PETM_LDA/README.md

 There is need to continue this work for the geology/sedimentology scientific research.
 What we can discover can help catapult the discovery of latent knowledge in the research.
 In the future this project will encorporate the following.

 - PDF reader debugging or find a new reader that can handle a wider range of pdf images and translate into text.
-- Train / test using prior work to train and the lastest work to test and model for predictions
+- Train / test using prior work to train models and the lastest work to test and model for predictions
-- Utilize Word2Vec and Doc2Vec more thoroughly to pull our words and associated papers that look unique in the topic environments.
+- Utilize Word2Vec and Doc2Vec more thoroughly to pull out words and associated papers that look unique in the topic environments.

 ## Conclusion

 _Answer the Problem_

 Topics were able to be assigned to each document and showed a distinct and unique flow.
-This does not indicate there was any gaps associated in research at this time.
+This does not indicate there were any gaps associated in research at this time.
 Training a larger vocabulary associated with PETM research can improve these results.